 Usually, the price of the same insurance policy from the same insurance company will be the same whether you buy it through a broker, agent, or direct writer.
 However, in some cases, brokers will charge your company a fee, which they should disclose to you in advance.

-Many insurance contracts for business last for one year periods, and need to be renewed annually, although other policy periods (such as every 6 months) also exist.
+A policy period is the length of time that an insurance contract is valid.
+Many insurance contracts for business last for one-year periods and need to be renewed annually, although other policy periods also exist.
 At the time of policy renewal, the insurance company may raise or lower the price, or even decide not to renew the policy.
 However, if the insurance company decides to not renew, the law usually requires them to give your company advance notice.

 Your company can usually cancel an insurance policy at any time, although advance notice is required for most policies.
 If you have prepaid premiums for the policy period, the insurance company will refund you for the portion of the policy period that has not elapsed yet.
 If you are late on paying your insurance premiums, you usually have a grace period as specified in the policy to make up the payments.
 If the grace period has passed, the insurance company can cancel the policy after giving you advance notice.

-Insurance policies usually have a limit of insurance, which is the maximum amount that the insurance company will pay out for losses during the policy period.
+A limit of insurance is the maximum amount that the insurance company will pay out for losses during the policy period.
 The limit of insurance can be negotiated between your company and the insurance company.
 Premiums increase as the limit of insurance increases.

 On many commercial insurance policies, it is common to have a separate limit “per occurrence” as well as an “aggregate” limit.
 An “occurrence” is an accident or disaster specified in the policy that leads to a payout from the insurance company, while the “aggregate” is the total amount paid by the insurance company in a policy period.
 For example, if your policy has limits of $2 million per occurrence and $4 million per year, the maximum it will pay for a single disaster is $2 million, and if you have multiple disasters during the policy period, the maximum it will pay is $4 million total for the year.

+A claim is a formal request to the insurance company to pay for a loss that is covered in your insurance policy.
 When an accident or disaster occurs, it is important to notify the insurance company as soon as possible.
 After you have notified the company, the insurance company or your insurance broker or agent will assist you in filing a claim.
-The claim is a formal request to the insurance company to pay for a loss that is covered in the policy.
 After the insurance company receives the claim, they will investigate, and if the loss is covered by the policy contract, the insurer will pay the claim.

 When your company experiences a loss, the deductible is the amount of money your company is responsible for paying before the insurance company’s coverage begins.
 For example, if you have a deductible of $500, and your company experiences a loss of $700, the insurance company will only pay you $200, which is the amount of the loss minus the deductible.
 The deductible applies to each loss individually, so your company would be responsible for the first $500 of each loss in this example.